-- executive search for a successor chief executive officer, and, as such, Mr. Giacobello's position of Interim Chief Executive Officer and President will end when a successor is appointed. - Mirati Collaboration.
+• First Patient Dosing Under Mirati Collaboration.
 In October 2022, we entered into a collaboration and supply agreement with Mirati Therapeutics, Inc. ("Mirati") to evaluate the combination of Mirati's adagrasib, a KRAS^{G12C} selective inhibitor, and FYARRO in KRAS^{G12C} mutant non-small cell lung cancer (NSCLC) and other solid tumors.
-Under the terms of the agreement, Mirati will be responsible for sponsoring and operating the Phase 1/2 study and we will supply study drug and jointly share the cost of the study.
+In August 2023, we announced that the first patient dosing occurred in the Phase 1/2 trial.
+See "Mirati Collaboration" below for more information about the Mirati Collaboration.